-We promote reductions of CO2 , minimising energy use and resource conservation.
-We want to be a part of an environmentally conscious recycling society.
-Shade structures can be part of a sustainable future.
+We support CO2 reduction, minimising energy use and resource conservation.
+The textile industry is environmentally conscious and Shade Structures are a part of a sustainable future.

 Benefits of Shade Structures